barbushin/primage/readme.txt

-Primage - PHP library that works like a gateway for images resizing and watermarking
+Primage - PHP library that works like a proxy for realtime images resizing and watermarking (+ cache support)

 Project site:
 https://github.com/barbushin/primage